Authentication

 You can create multiple keys per provider per scope (e.g. two personal Anthropic keys with different base URLs).
 Mark one key as Primary to control which key is preferred when resolving.
 If no key is marked primary, the oldest key is used.

-When the Archestra Chat or JWKS auth resolves a provider key, it follows this priority: personal key > team key > organization-wide key > environment variable.
+When the Archestra Chat, JWKS auth, or user OAuth Model Router auth resolves a provider key, it follows this priority: personal key > team key > organization-wide key > environment variable.
+If multiple keys exist in the same scope for a provider, the primary key is selected first; otherwise, the oldest key is selected.

 Custom Base URLs